 Proof of relationship for UK partner visas includes official documents (marriage/civil partnership certificates), evidence of cohabitation (joint tenancy, utility bills), communication records (call logs, messages), photographs together, financial evidence (joint accounts, transfers), and statements from family and friends.
 The key is demonstrating a genuine, ongoing relationship through multiple types of evidence.

 The Home Office expects comprehensive relationship proof that covers different aspects of your life together.
-Quality matters more than quantity—a few strong pieces of evidence from different categories is better than many weak documents from the same category.
-All supporting documents should be organised clearly and translated if not in English.
+Quality matters more than quantity — a few strong pieces of evidence from different categories is better than many weak documents from the same category.
+For a complete document framework, see our partner visa evidence checklist, which sets out the full Appendix FM-SE requirements alongside relationship evidence.

 - Official certificates: Marriage, civil partnership, or birth certificates of children